Jernskegg/ci-portfolio-project-1/README.md

    * supported screens and browsers

-      The page is design to have a maximum of 1920x1080 screen support.
+      The page is designed to have a maximum of 1920x1080 screen support.

       4k resolution: hero image, news images fall out of proportions and form deforms

       desktop 1920x1080 to 1920x290. works as intended.

-      the following devices has been tested on chrome developer tool emulator and worked as intended.
+      the following devices have been tested on chrome developer tool emulator and worked as intended.
       * Galaxy Note II
       * Kindle Fire HDX
       * Pixel 2